 Meanwhile, Confederate forces under the command of Stonewall Jackson were moving quickly through the Shenandoah Valley in Northern Virginia, winning multiple battles and seizing territory.
 And after finishing this Valley Campaign, which helped Jackson earn his legendary reputation, he led his army to meet back up with Lee’s to fight the Second Battle of Manassas in late August 1861.
-The Confederates won this one too, making them 2–0 victors in both Battles of Bull Run.
+The Confederate forces won this one too, making them 2–0 victors in both Battles of Bull Run.

 This string of successes led Lee to make the bold decision of invading the North.
-He thought doing so would force the Union to take the Confederate army seriously and begin negotiating terms.
+He thought doing so would force the Union armies to take the Confederate army seriously and begin negotiating terms.
 So, he took his army across the Potomac River and engaged with the Army of the Potomac at the Battle of Antietam on September 17, 1862.

 This time, the Union was victorious, but both sides took a heavy beating.
-Lee’s Confederate army lost 10,000 of its roughly 35,000 men, and McClellan’s Union army lost 12,000 of its original 80,000 — a big difference in apparent power balance, demonstrating the ferocity of the Confederates.
+Lee’s Confederate army lost 10,000 of its roughly 35,000 men, and McClellan’s Union army lost 12,000 of its original 80,000 — a big difference in apparent power balance, demonstrating the ferocity of the Confederate forces.

 If we combine casualties from the two sides, the Battle of Antietam marks the bloodiest day in American military history.

 After Antietam, Lincoln announced his Emancipation Proclamation, and he removed McClellan from command of the Army of the Potomac.

 This set in motion a merry-go-round of officers at the head of the Union’s largest army.
 Lincoln would replace the man in charge twice between September 1862 and July 1863, after Union losses at the Battle of Fredericksburg (December 1862) and the Battle of Chancellorsville (May 1863).
 And he would do so once again after Gettysburg.

 Emboldened by his victories after Antietam, Lee decided to once again enter Union territory to try and secure a statement victory.
 The site ended up being Gettysburg, Pennsylvania, and the three days of fighting that took place there have gone down as some of the most infamous in not only the American Civil War, but in the whole of American history.